deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 we train a deep neural network to re-discover a Viterbi-like *algorithm* that matches the ML performance.
 Here the emphasis is on "algorithm"; we are only interested in an outcome of the machine learning process that can be readily applied as is to any block lengths, beyond what it was trained on.
+We do not consider a trained decoder that only works for a fixed block length as an algorithm.

 The purpose of this exercise is two fold.
 First, our eventural goal is the discovery of new codes (encoder and decoder).
 Deomnstrating that deep learning can reproduce the optimal decoder for existing codes is a necessary intermediate step.
 Next, we want to impose additional constraints on the decoder, such as low latency.
 Deep learning provides such flexibilitym which Viterbi algorithm is not equipped with.

-An encoder maps messages (e.g., bit sequences) to codewords, typically of longer lengths.
-A decoder maps noisy codewords to the estimate of messages, as illustrated below.
+A communication system has an encoder that maps messages (e.g., bit sequences) to codewords, typically of longer lengths, and a decoder that maps noisy codewords to the estimate of messages, as illustrated below.